Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-What Is Fear in Dogs?
+Can You Reinforce Fear in Dogs?

 Fear is defined as a distressing sensation triggered by something that is perceived as a threat.
 This universal emotion allows all animals (humans included) to avoid dangerous situations that can cause pain, injury, or death.
 In general, fear is healthy because we would not be able to survive without it.
-But when it becomes a frequent occurrence, it can lead to maladaptive problems.
+When it becomes a frequent occurrence, however, it can lead to maladaptive problems.

 Owners with dogs suffering from brontophobia (fear of thunder) know that their pups can be quite miserable when summer T-storms roll in one after another.
-Dogs that are constantly afraid may shed excessively, and their immune system may not be as effective, making them more susceptible to diseases.
+Dogs that are constantly afraid may shed excessively and lose restful REM sleep, and their immune system may not work as effectively, making them more susceptible to diseases.

-Let's look at an example offered by Pia Silvani, a certified professional dog trainer and Director of Training and Behavior at St. Hubert's Animal Welfare Center in Madison, NJ.
-Her dog was phobic about thunder and used to pace, drool, pant, tremble, and hide.
-Because she did not want to "reinforce fear," Pia let him be.
 But one day, she noticed that her dog was desperately chewing on his paws.
 Pia instantly felt guilty about doing so little to comfort her dog.
 As tears rolled down her cheeks, she invited him into her bed and gave him a soothing massage.
 She also hugged him, kissed him, and told him how sorry she was.
-She later bought him a bed, put it in a closet, and filled it up with toys.
-As the years went by, his fear subsided.
-He learned to lie next to her and was finally able to sleep peacefully during a storm.
-It looks like positive associations were formed!
-I can sense counter-conditioning at play.

 It is important to note that certain things that dog owners do can "intensify" fear.
-Certified applied animal behaviorist Patricia McConnell explains in her blog, "The Other End of the Leash," that if you are fearful or tense, or if you further scare your dog while he is already afraid, then you can make your dog even more terrified than he already is.
+Certified applied animal behaviorist Patricia McConnell explains in her blog, The Other End of the Leash, that if you are fearful or tense, or if you further scare your dog while he is already afraid, then you can make your dog even more terrified than he already is.

 - If your dog is terrified of storms, bring out all of his toys during a storm and encourage play.
 Play is incompatible with fear.
 The toys should be taken out when you first hear thunder, and they should be promptly removed the moment the storm ends.